-- Slightly dizzy, walk shaky, go upstairs need to be careful when you are exercise.
+- Slightly dizzy, walk shaky, go upstairs need to be careful when you are exercising.

-- When look close, turn your eyes down, and your eyes will feel slightly uncomfortable.
+- When looking close, turn your eyes down, and your eyes will feel slightly uncomfortable.

 - The object becomes blurred when you are looking through the blurred area of vision around the lens.
 Therefore, the first wearers should turn their heads more and eyeball less.
-Try to look at objects in the far, near and middle distance areas.
+Try to look at objects to the far, near and middle distance.

 Items to be noticed in purchasing glasses:

-When purchase the glasses, choose the frame with higher height.
-Since lenses should be divided into far, middle and near areas, only higher frame can ensure a wide enough access area.
+When purchasing the glasses on VlookOptical, choose the frame with higher frame height.
+Lenses should be separated into far, middle and near areas, only higher frame can ensure a wide enough access area.
 It's better to have a full-rimmed frame for prescription glasses, because the higher lenses, the thicker the edges.
 And the full-rimmed frame groove can cover the thickness of the edge of the lens.

-Generally it takes about a week to adapt to the glasses, but the length of the adaptation period varies from person to person.
+Generally it takes about a week to adapt to the glasses, different person has different adaption period.
 Walking slower when dizziness occurs.